 An alternative option is to look into booking a guided tour through each of the parks.
 Be it a 4 day park and wildlife tour, a 2 day tour of Yellowstone or a day tour through Grand Teton, you’ll have a selection to choose from that best fits your trip.

 Note: You will have to pay two separate National Park entrance fees.
 One for Grand Teton and one for Yellowstone.
 A standard car/vehicle entrance fee for both parks is $35 – so $70 total in park fees.
 If you are planning to visit any other National Park this year, we highly suggest buying a National Parks pass so you can save a little money.

 How To Spend 4 Days in Yellowstone and Grand Teton

-Our Yellowstone & Grand Teton 4 days starts off in Grand Teton National Park.
-The easiest way to get to Grand Teton is to fly into Jackson Hole Airport and stay the night in Jackson, Wyoming or in Grand Teton National Park itself.
+Our Yellowstone & Grand Teton 4 days start off in Grand Teton National Park.
+The easiest way to get to Grand Teton is to fly into Jackson Hole Airport and stay the night in Jackson, Wyoming, or in Grand Teton National Park itself.
 Plan to arrive the day before and pick up that rental car so you’re ready for your first day!